-- An appropriate leachate collection and recovery system. - An approved erosion-control and drainage plan. - Geotechnical studies, including stability analysis, to determine the most appropriate engineering design. - A habitat enhancement plan that provides for at least a 3:1 replacement for lost significant habitat.
+- (a) An appropriate leachate collection and recovery system. - (b) An approved erosion-control and drainage plan. - (c) Geotechnical studies, including stability analysis, to determine the most appropriate engineering design. - (d) A habitat enhancement plan that provides for at least a 3:1 replacement for lost significant habitat.

 Require new landfills to be designed and operated so that upon decommissioning they can be repurposed for other uses, such as renewable energy facilities, recycling and organics recovery operations, outdoor recreation facilities, and open space.
+PFS-P7.12

 Require that new and expanded landfill operations significantly reduce GHG emissions to meet or exceed State targets to the extent feasible, and work toward carbonneutral landfills.
+PFS-P7.13